Shez1357/Console-Based-Calculator-Program/README.md

  It then also saves the calculation history to a text file (Calculations.txt).

+The source files will only run on visual studio 2022.

  # Features

  **User Validation**: It ensures that the user only inputs valid data for the calculation.